-Guitars have a steel or graphite rod called a truss rod that runs down the neck of the guitar to provide reinforcement.
-A guitar tuned to pitch has several hundred pounds of pressure on the neck that would almost certainly snap the wood itself were there no truss rod present.
-You can adjust the rod to give more less or more relief, which is basically the amount the neck bows in either direction.
+Most electric and acoustic guitars have a steel or graphite rod called a truss rod that runs down the neck of the guitar to provide reinforcement.
+A guitar tuned to pitch has several hundred pounds of pressure on the neck, which would almost certainly snap the wood itself were there no truss rod present.
+You can adjust the truss rod to give less or more relief, which is basically the amount the neck bows in either direction.

 The next step in developing guitars with low action is adjusting the nut.
-You’re looking at directly deepening the nut slots, string by string, to lower the action.
-If the action is too low already, you’ll need to add a shim behind the nut, or replace it altogether.
+You’re looking at directly deepening the nut slots string-by-string to lower the guitar’s action.
+If the action is too low already, you’ll need to add a shim behind the nut or replace it altogether.
 If you do replace it, you’ll want to go for Tusq.
 We explain why in this guide to tusq nuts vs bone.

-The trick here is that you need to make sure you maintain the correct break angle coming out of the nut, as any adjustment potentially has a huge effect on your intonation and tuning stability.
+The trick here is you need to make sure you maintain the correct break angle coming out of the nut, as any adjustment potentially has a huge effect on your intonation and tuning stability.
 This is definitely not one for new guitar players, so proceed with caution.

 Here’s a great video that will walk you through a nut adjustment.

 This is where things get more complicated.
-Ideally you want the radius of the saddle to match the radius of the fretboard.
+Ideally, you want the radius of the saddle to match the radius of the fretboard.
 The better they match, the better the guitar action and the better the playability of your guitar.
-A tighter saddle will result in higher than necessary strings, flatter will give you lower strings that may buzz.
+A tighter saddle will result in higher than necessary string height, and flatter will give you lower string action that may buzz.
 All the best guitars with low action will have a saddle that has been worked especially for this purpose.

-On an electric guitar, the string saddles typically have some sort of adjustment screws to make this process a breeze, but with an acoustic you’ll need to file or sand the saddle to lower it or add a shim to raise it in order to get just the right string height.
+On an electric, the string saddles typically have some sort of adjustment screws to make this process a breeze.
+With an acoustic, you’ll need to file or sand the saddle to lower it, or add a shim to raise it in order to get just the right string height.

 Here’s a great video on how to do this – though if you’re not confident I would for sure suggest taking it to the shop.

-Hopefully this list gives you at least some good starting points to choose a smooth playing acoustic guitar.
+Hopefully, this list gives you a good starting point to choose a smooth-playing, low-action guitar.
 It’s super important to make your guitar as comfortable as possible because the goal is to play more, and anything that makes playing more enjoyable gets you closer to that goal.